ghoti143/resume/README.md

 540-613-3166

 ## Summary
 I am a Software Engineer focused mainly on web technologies.
-The software developer in me delights in elegant code.
-The engineer in me strives for structure and continuous improvement.
-I enjoy reading, hiking, and cooking.
+The artist in me delights in elegant code and beautifully simple design.
+The engineer in me strives for good performance and continuous improvement.
+I enjoy spending time with my family, good coffee, and good books.

 ## Experience

 **Staff Software Engineer at GE Digital**
 April 2015 - Present
-* Developed features for the Asset Performance Management software suite using the latest JavaScript libraries and .NET Core webservices.
+* Developed features for the Asset Performance Management software suite using the latest JavaScript libraries and .NET Core webservices
-* built RESTful APIs using C# and .NET Core
+* Built RESTful APIs using C# and .NET Core
+* Built and maintained components written in a mixture of JavaScript, TypeScript, Knockout and React
 * Utilized Docker containerization to provide consistent development environments
-* built UI automation tests using TypeScript and Protractor.
+* Built UI automation tests using TypeScript and Protractor
-* lead team to transition from TfS SCM and build tools to GitHub and Jenkins
+* Led a team which transitioned from TFS SCM and build tools to GitHub and Jenkins
-* implemented wireframes and designs using html5 and sass
+* Implemented wireframes and designs using HTML5 and SASS
-* mentored junior developers through code reviews and promoting best practices
+* Mentored junior developers through code reviews and promoting best practices
-* developed processing and execution services focused on scalability and performance
+* Developed processing and execution services focused on scalability and performance

 **Consultant at EOS New York**
 March 2018 - December 2018
-* stood up a test network using aws web services
+* Stood up a test network using AWS
-* used docker containers to reduce spin up time of new servers
+* Utilized docker containers to reduce spin up time of new servers
-* used mongodb queries to glean meaninful information from large data set
+* Wrote mongodb queries to glean meaningful information from a large data set
-* built a webapp using ReactJS, ES6, and JSS (CSSinJS)
+* Built a webapp using ReactJS, ES6, and JSS (CSSinJS)
-* learned about blockchain fundamentals
+* Learned about blockchain fundamentals
-* recorded a training video and engaged the community by answering technical questions
+* Recorded a training video and engaged the community by answering technical questions

 **Senior Software Engineer at Corvesta Inc.**
 September 2012 - April 2015